The Department of Treasury and Finance leads work across the South Australian Government in social impact investment.

 Resilient Families

-The Resilient Families program is an intensive family support service, to keep children safe at home, in community and culture.
+The Resilient Families program is an Intensive Family Service providing families with support to keep children safe at home, in community and culture.

 The program is being delivered by The Benevolent Society, which has developed and successfully delivered it through social impact investment in New South Wales.
-Resilient Families is funded in South Australia though a pay-by-results contract, and operates in Southern Adelaide (to complement other programs operating in Northern and Western Adelaide).
+Resilient Families is funded in South Australia though a pay-by-results contract, and operates in the Local Government Areas of Marion, Onkaparinga, Murray Bridge and Mid-Murray (to complement other programs operating in Northern and Western Adelaide).
 Service delivery commenced in July 2021.

 More information about Resilient Families:

 Researchers at the University of Adelaide analysed data on baseline service usage, to support the development of both the Newpin and Resilient Families social impact investments.
-The background research is published here.
+The background research is published here (external site).

 Aspire

-South Australia’s first social impact bond, the Aspire program, commenced in 2017.
-The program aims to improve the lives of homeless people in Adelaide.
-The Hutt St Centre is the lead service provider.
+South Australia’s first social impact bond, the Aspire program, commenced in 2017 and concluded in 2024.
+The program aimed to improve the lives of homeless people in Adelaide with the Hutt St Centre the lead service provider.

-In the first four years of operation, 575 South Australians experiencing homelessness have received support through the Aspire program.
-The program has achieved better life outcomes for these people, as well as significant reductions in their use of crisis services (including hospital bed days, convictions and emergency accommodation support periods).
+Over the life of the bond, 575 South Australians experiencing homelessness received support through the Aspire program.
+The program achieved better life outcomes for these people, as well as significant reductions in their use of crisis services (including hospital bed days, convictions and emergency accommodation support periods).

 An independent evaluation of the Aspire program was undertaken by the Centre for Social Impact, Flinders University and the University of Western Australia, and launched on 1 August 2022.